Replies to Readers’ Questions and Comments

 Those of you who sign up as a paid subscriber are able to see special Subscriber-Only pages.
 Also, you will have access to a Comment Box at the bottom of every page.
 You can add your comments and see comments placed there by other subscribers.
 The cost to subscribe is small, and you can subscribe a month at a time.
 That said, subscribing for three months is a better deal.

-As anyone who goes to a workplace knows, the breakroom or lunch room is an informal social center for all employees.
-It’s where people can talk about areas that are company “insider information”.
-We know that some of these insider, off-the-cuff information topics might be interesting to you.
+With the pandemic over, people are slowly drifting back to the office.
+The breakroom or lunch room is typically an informal social center.
+Some offices do still have an actual watercooler.
+These natural gathering spots are where people can talk about what’s happening outside and inside the company.
+And some of these off-the-cuff revelations are interesting.
 So, we write them up and post them here under the Conversations part of the Replies, Discussions, and Conversations page.
-Sometimes one of us might post an article here on a topic because we think the topic might be of interest to you even though it didn’t start as breakroom gossip.
+Sometimes one of us might post an article here on a topic because we like the topic even though it didn’t really start as breakroom gossip.